On the structure of finitely generated shift-invariant subspaces: Abstract

 \section{Abstract}

 { A characterization of finitely generated shift-invariant subspaces is given when generators are $g-$minimal.
 An algorithm is given for the determination of the coefficients in the well known representation of the Fourier transform of an element of the finitely generated shift-invariant subspace as a linear combination of Fourier transformations of generators.
 An estimate for the norms of those coefficients is derived.
-For the proof a sort of orthogonalization procedure for generators is used which reminds the well known Gram-Schmidt orthogonalization process.}
+For the proof an orthogonalization procedure for generators is used which reminds the well known Gram-Schmidt orthogonalization process.
+When the generators are compactly supported functions on $\IR$ after the orthogonalization procedure for generators we get a sort of summation basis. }